 I’ve been practicing since 1996 and teaching since 2010.

-The academic stuff: MA Professional and Technical Writing, BS Education, Boardsource Nonprofit Leadership Certifications, Leadership Greater Little Rock Class XXIX, and numerous professional development workshops
+The academic stuff: Professional and Technical Writing, M.A., Education, B.S., Boardsource Nonprofit Leadership Certifications, Leadership Greater Little Rock Class XXIX, and numerous professional development workshops

-I’m married, have two grown sons, one lovely daughter-in-law, two funny and amazing grandchildren, one golden retriever, and a few other special bonus people who I lucky enough to call family.
+I am married, have two grown sons, one lovely daughter-in-law, two funny and amazing grandchildren, one golden retriever, and a few other special bonus people who I lucky enough to call family.
 I live in Little Rock, Arkansas.

-The Jewish people have a saying, “Tikkun Olam” and the meaning is to repair the world.
+Jewish people have a saying, “Tikkun Olam” and the meaning is to repair the world.
 I’m trying.